 What is Qustodio’s Panic Button and what does it do?

-Qustodio’s Panic Button is designed to provide a mean for children to send an alert directly and quickly from their phone to emergency contacts.
+Qustodio’s Panic Button is designed to provide a means for children to send an alert directly and quickly from their phone to emergency contacts.
 Enabling this feature adds a Panic Button to the home screen of the Qustodio app for Android.
 When this button is activated, alerts with location information will be sent from the user’s device by SMS text message or by email to a trusted contact list.
 Note that these SMS messages may have a cost depending on your carrier.

 How to activate the Panic Button